 The source of the waterfall is the lake on top of the mountain, Systravatn or Sisters' Lake.
 The waterfall is "fed" by the overflow of the lake.

-In Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason you will find the folklore on how Systravatn - Sisters' Lake got its name.
+In Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason you will find the folklore on how Systravatn - Sisters' Lake got its name.

 "Above Kirkjubær you will find a beautiful mountainside with green grass up to its edge.
 On this mountain vast grassland can be found around a lake called Systravatn - Sisters' Lake, as 2 nuns from the convent went there, either both of them together or separately.